MaxGaussDev/CCouchConnect/README.md

 Here is the list of plans for future releases:

-- support for offset and limit in find methods with overload
 - support for custom views manipulation
 - attachments support
 - cache cleaning